Everyone is Not the Same

 Firmographic Segmentation

 This type of segmentation is different from the others because it takes direct focus off of the customer, and instead places it on the company the customer is a part of.
-More specifically, it is a method of dividing a market into different groups of companies based on characteristics such as size, industry, location, and revenue.
+More specifically, it is a method of dividing a market into different groups of companies based on data points such as size, industry, location, and revenue.

 The value of this type of segmentation lies in its ability to help businesses create targeted marketing campaigns and sales strategies for different segments of the market, and to identify potential customers and key decision makers within each segment.